LaunchCode-Education-Archived/liftoff-OLD/tutorials/deploy-java/README.md

 ```
 Mac and Linux users should be able to deploy the application via `sh ./deploy.sh`.
 Windows users, if you have git Bash installed, open a new bash prompt and do the same.

-You can also script the destruction of your application as well
+You can also script the destruction of your application as well.
+These commands will completely delete your application, database, and any associated information.

 destroy.sh
 ```